VeronikaDamyanova/React-noveauriche/README.md

 - After logging in the user can access the Private part of the website.

 ### Private part
-- In the Private part authenticated users can view the latests posts section in the Homepage
 - Users have access to Blog page where they can view all the posts or choose from a specific category.
 - Clicking on a post/article will redirect the user to the Single post/article page.
 - In the Single post/article page, users can view all the information about the post, see other users' comments, add their own comment and delete it.